 4. A High-Sugar Diet Often Results In Chromium Deficiency

-5. Sugar Accelerates Ageing
+5. Sugar Accelerates Aging

-It even contributes to that tell-tale sign of ageing: sagging skin.
+It even contributes to that tell-tale sign of aging: sagging skin.
 Probably another reason ever-young celebrities like Yasmin LeBon steer clear of the sweet stuff.
 Some of the sugar you consume, after hitting your bloodstream, ends up attaching itself to proteins, in a process called glycation.
 These new molecular structures contribute to the loss of elasticity found in aging body tissues, from your skin to your organs and arteries.
 The more sugar circulating in your blood, the faster this damage takes hold.

 6. Sugar Causes Tooth Decay